-The Buffalo Bills announced who the team has placed on the protected portion of their practice squad for their Week 5 meeting against the Kansas City Chiefs on Sunday.
+The Buffalo Bills announced who the team has placed on the protected portion of their practice squad for their Week 11 meeting with the Indianapolis Colts on Sunday.
 The names come to us via the NFL’s transaction wire.

 In 2020, the NFL implemented a new rule to help NFL teams deal with the outbreak of COVID-19.
 With the virus still causing the league to have a variety of safety protocols in place to prevent outbreaks, the protected portion of the practice squad is back.

 These players are not allowed to be signed by another team the rest of this week.
-After Sunday’s game, all are then fair game to be signed until the Bills name their protected players from their practice squad for the ensuing game.
+After game day, all are then fair game to be signed until the Bills name their protected players from their practice squad for the ensuing game.

 This week, Buffalo opted to only protect three players (they can do so with four max) on their practice squad.
-Those three, who are the exact same three the team protected last week, are:
+Those three are:

 DB Josh Thomas